oliverjam/intro-react-workshop/03-surpass-with-class/README.md

 #### Creating state

 We'll worry about the render method in a moment.
-First lets look at how to give a component state:
+First lets look at how to give a component state—it is stored as an object on the class instance:

 ```jsx
 class Toggle extends React.Component {